Newberry Brain Injury Lawyer

 Don’t worry – if the insurance company is trying to blame you, Allen Law Firm will fight back.
 Our team of attorneys will not sit back and let anyone point the finger at you.
 We have experience dealing with shady insurance companies that try to blame the victim in an accident.
 Get us on your team so we can start pushing back against allegations made against you.

 Even if it is proven that you had some fault in an accident, you can still recover damages.
-This is because Florida is a comparative fault state.
+This is because Florida is a modified comparative fault state with a 51% bar to recovery.
 This means that damages are just reduced by whatever percentage fault you had in causing an accident.
+However, you cannot recover damages if you are found to be mostly responsible for the accident.

 It is important to push back when someone is trying to blame you.
 We will thoroughly investigate the accident to have facts to back us up.
 Our attorneys will fight hard to keep your damages from being reduced.